nus-cs2103-AY1920S1/duke/README.md

 ## Introduction
 Obot Wan Kenobi is a chatbot based on the persona of Jedi Master Obi-Wan Kenobi.
 He can handle basic tasks such as recording to-do, deadline and event tasks; as well as output relevant statistics based on the user's history.

+This project is part of the coursework [CS 2103: Software Engineering](https://nusmods.com/modules/CS2103/software-engineering).

 ![Image of Ui screenshot](https://raw.githubusercontent.com/AhmadHatziq/obot-wan-kenobi/master/docs/Ui.png)

 Fig. 1.
 Screenshot of Obot